 6. The counties with the largest density and smallest density (with numbers)

-We're going to use Excel to lay out a table of California missions with specific characteristics about each mission.
-For our first part of the assignment, you'll create an Excel worksheet that has three columns labeled:
+We're going to use a Google Spreadsheet to lay out a table of California missions with specific characteristics about each mission.
+For our first part of the assignment, you'll create a Google spreadsheet that has three columns labeled:

 Mission | Year Founded | County